The purpose of this guide is to provide general guidance for importers who wish to import milk or milk beverages into Hong Kong.

 Food and Environmental Hygiene Department

 The Milk Regulation requires, inter alia, any milk or milk beverage to be imported into Hong Kong from a source of manufacture that has been approved by the Director of Food and Environmental Hygiene.
-Assistant Director (Food Surveillance and Control) of Food and Environmental Hygiene Department exercises the authority on behalf of the Director to make the approval.
-Before importing these food products into Hong Kong, importers need to apply to the Assistant Director (Food Surveillance and Control) in writing and provide the following information :
+Before importing these food products into Hong Kong, importers need to apply to the Food Import & Export Section of the Centre for Food Safety through on-line system at FTP website (www.ftp.cfs.gov.hk) or paper-mode application and provide the following information either in English or Chinese or accompanied by a verified translation in either English or Chinese:

-- showing the chemical and bacteriological quality of the products; and
+- Test report showing the chemical composition of the product;

-(f) a statement from the manufacturer confirming the approximate shelf-life of the products.
+- Declaration by the manufacturer on the shelf-life of the product;

 Arrival of Consignment

-After obtaining the approval and satisfying other conditions which may be imposed by the Assistant Director (Food Surveillance and Control) of Food and Environmental Hygiene Department, importers may import the milk or milk beverages into Hong Kong.
+After obtaining the approval and satisfying other conditions which may be imposed by the Department, importers may import the milk or milk beverages into Hong Kong.
 Section 59(1)(c) of the Public Health and Municipal Services Ordinance provides the Department with the power to make special procedures for examining imported food.
 At present, when a milk or milk beverage consignment arrives and before its release, the products will be inspected and if necessary, sampled by the Department.
 Upon the Department's satisfaction, a "release letter" will be issued to the importer.

 Food and Environmental Hygiene Department is determined to provide quality service to the public, including importers.
 In connection with the import of milk or milk beverages, the Department pledges to :

-(b) issue "release letters" within 14 working days upon receipt of notification of arrival or actual arrival of consignments, whichever is later.
+- issue "release letters" within 14 working days upon receipt of notification of arrival or actual arrival of consignments and receipt of all import documents whichever is later.

 Centre for Food Safety